Government of the Ming dynasty: Grand Secretariat and Six Ministries

 In 1380, the Hongwu Emperor abolished the Central Secretariat and personally took over the management of Six Ministries.
 This resulted in the concentration of the country's administration directly in the hands of the emperor.
-The Hongwu Emperor soon became overwhelmed by a large amount of official correspondence and reports.
+The Emperor soon became overwhelmed by a large amount of official correspondence and reports.
 (Note: After the abolition of the Central Secretariat during a ten-day period, the Hongwu Emperor was presented with 1660 documents containing 3391 issues that required imperial decisions.)
 As a solution, in 1382 he appointed several (usually three to six) grand secretaries (daxueshi) from the members of the Hanlin Academy.
 These grand secretaries served as the emperor's advisors and also assisted the tutors of the heir apparent.

 Originally, the grand secretaries recorded imperial decisions.
 Later, the Yongle Emperor transferred the handling of his correspondence to the grand secretaries, and from the 1420s they gained a dominant role in the government.
 However, they never held the same status as the former Central Secretariat—they did not have the authority to give orders to other authorities or require reports.
 Although their rank remained at the low level of the rank 5a, their actual power was demonstrated through the granting of formal titles such as minister or vice minister, and later the ancient high titles of "Three Ducal Ministers" (sangong) associated with the rank 1a, and "Three Solitaries" (sangu) with the rank 1b.
 The term Grand Secretariat (Neige), which was informally used at the time, was not officially introduced until the mid-16th century.
 Members of the Grand Secretariat were chosen from the Hanlin Academy, with the understanding that they would serve as instruments of the emperor's will without any influence from the ministry.
 Unlike the leaders of the ministries, they did not have to go through long-term service in regional and central offices, which led to them being viewed as outsiders by the officials of the government apparatus and being counted among the "inner court".
 In reality, the Grand Secretariat followed its own agenda, often diverging from both the emperor and the ministerial administration.